-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services ar services authorized by Medica.
-Skilled physical therapy, skilled occupational therapy or speech therapy when you are homebound Nothing 3.
-Home infusion therapy Nothing Services received in your home from a physician Nothing J. Hospice 1.
-Hospice care Nothing Respite care Coverage is limited to 5 consecutive days of respite care, up to a lifetime maximum of 15 inpatient days and 15 outpatient days.
-Nothing к.
-Hospital Outpatient hospital or ambulatory surgical center services a.
-Surgical services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician Nothing b.
-Other outpatient hospital and ambulatory surgical center services Nothing
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+I. Home Health Care Skilled nursing care when you are homebound 40% coinsurance Skilled physical therapy, skilled occupational therapy or speech therapy when you are homebound 40% coinsurance 3.
+Home infusion therapy 40% coinsurance Services received in your home from a physician 40% coinsurance J. Hospice 1.
+Hospice care 40% coinsurance Respite care Coverage is limited to 5 consecutive days of respite care, up to a lifetime maximum of 15 inpatient days and 15 outpatient days.
+40% coinsurance к.
+Hospital 1.
+Outpatient hospital or ambulatory

-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. received from a physician c.
-Outpatient facility services, including services provided in a hospital observation room Nothing 2.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. surgical center services a.
+Surgical services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician 40% coinsurance b.
+Other outpatient hospital and ambulatory surgical center services received from a physician 40% coinsurance c.
+Outpatient facility services, including services provided in a hospital observation room 40% coinsurance 2.
 Inpatient hospital services a.
-Inpatient services, other than maternity care, including room and board in a hospital Nothing b.
-Inpatient services received from a physician during an inpatient stay Nothing L. Infertility Services Services to diagnose and treat infertility as described in your Policy Covered at the corresponding benefit level depending on type of services provided.
-For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level. м.
-Lab and Pathology Lab and pathology services received in an office or outpatient hospital Nothing N. Maternity Note: Items 1 and 2 describes coverage for prenatal services only.
-Coverage of labor and delivery services is as described elsewhere in this section.
-Prenatal care services that are considered preventive health services See Preventive Health Care
+Inpatient services, other than maternity care, including room and board in a hospital 40% coinsurance b.
+Inpatient services received from a physician during an inpatient stay 40% coinsurance L. Infertility Services Services to diagnose and treat infertility as described in your Policy Covered at the corresponding benefit level depending on type of services provided.
+For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
+M. Lab and Pathology 1.
+Lab and pathology services received in 40% coinsurance